ntoll/drogulus/README.rst

 free to contribute, change, enhance and expand the system.
 This reflects Berlin's concept of positive liberty.

-Being easily searchable enables users to explore the information stored via Drogulus without having to rely on others to provide such services.
-This reflects both positive and negative concepts of liberty: the freedom to search whilst being free from a broker for such searches (the facility is built in).
+Being a computation platform means users can explore the information stored via Drogulus without having to rely on others to provide such services.
+This reflects both positive and negative concepts of liberty: the freedom to process information whilst being free from a broker for such computation (the facility is built in).

 Being a distributed computation platform enables users to do something useful with the information they find via Drogulus.
 By distributed computation I mean